prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Home Security System/README.md

 ## Workflow of the Project

 - The servo motor acts like the lock
-- When ths system is not locked the green LED is turned on and a LOCK INACTIVE message is displayed on the LCD Screen
+- When ths system is not locked the green LED is turned on and a LOCK INACTIVE message is displayed on the LCD Screen.
 - When the system is locked by giving the default password through the keypad:
   - Servo rotates
   - Secured message is displayed on the LCD